1984–85 Montreal Canadiens season: Adams Division Finals

 The Quebec Nordiques and Montreal Canadiens battled in a seven-game series.
-Bitter rivals from the province of Quebec, the Nords shocked the Habs in 1982, only to see a fourth-place Montréal club upset Québec the year before.
-In the deciding Game 7 at the Montreal Forum, Peter Šťastný scored the game and series winning goal, giving Québec an improbable 3–2 overtime win and berth in the Wales Conference Finals.
+Bitter rivals from the province of Quebec, the Nords shocked the Habs in 1982, only to see a fourth-place Montreal club upset Quebec the year before.
+In the deciding Game 7 at the Montreal Forum, Peter Stastny scored the game and series winning goal, giving Quebec an improbable 3–2 overtime win and berth in the Wales Conference Finals.